Bagatelle (music)

 A bagatelle is a short piece of music, typically for the piano, and usually of a light, mellow character.
-The name bagatelle literally means "a short unpretentious instrumental composition" as a reference to the light style of a piece.
-Although bagatelles are generally written for solo piano, they have also been written for piano four hands, harpsichord, harp, organ, classical guitar, vibraphone, unaccompanied oboe, clarinet, violin, viola, various chamber-music configurations, orchestra, band, voice and piano, and a cappella choir.
+The word bagatelle comes from the French, and in English originally meant "a thing of no value or importance, a trifle", but later took on in addition the more specific sense of "a piece of verse, dance, or music composed in a light style or on a small scale".
+Although bagatelles are perhaps most commonly written for solo piano, they have also been written for piano four hands, harpsichord, harp, organ, classical guitar, vibraphone, unaccompanied oboe, clarinet, violin, viola, various chamber-music configurations, orchestra, band, voice and piano, and a cappella choir.

 Earliest known bagatelle

-The earliest use of the name "bagatelle" for a musical work was by François Couperin, in his tenth harpsichord ordre (1717), in which a rondeau is titled "Les bagatelles."
+The earliest use of the name "bagatelle" for a musical work was by François Couperin, in his tenth harpsichord ordre (1717), in which a rondeau is titled "Les bagatelles".